PapaJoesSoup/KSPDevEnvironmentBuilder/README.md

 ---> Select option (1 - 9, X):

-4.  if all is selected the actions will be performed in the order shown above. if any single option is selected then only that action will occur.
+If all actions are selected (menu option 1) the actions will be performed in the order shown above. if any single option is selected then only that action will occur.
-5. If all is selected, the batch process contains pauses built into each step so you can see what is happening between steps.
+If all is selected, the batch process contains pauses built into each step so you can see what is happening between steps.

-If all actions are selected (menu option 1), after completion, the script will prompt you to press a key to exit.
-If any option other than all is selected, you will return to the main menu after the action is completed.
+If all is selected, after completion, the script will prompt you to press a key to exit.
+If any option other than all is selected, you will return to the main menu after that action is completed.